oasis-tcs/openc2-ap-er/oc2edr.md

     * SHOULD respond with 'cannot access device' in the status text

 #### 2.3.3.2 Contain file
-Quarantines a file, deleting it from the original location and creating a non-executable copy in a hidden folder.
+Puts a file into quarantine, rendering it inaccessible to the user of the machine and unable to execute on the endpoint.

 OpenC2 Consumers that receive a 'contain file' Command: